Stone (constituency)

 Stone was a constituency in Staffordshire in the House of Commons of the UK Parliament.
-It was represented since its 1997 recreation by Sir Bill Cash, a Conservative.
+It was represented since its 1997 recreation by Sir William Cash, a Conservative.
 On 9 June 2023, he announced his intention to stand down at the 2024 general election.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished.
 Subject to moderate boundary changes, it was reformed as Stone, Great Wyrley and Penkridge, and first contested at the 2024 general election.

 Constituency profile

 This was a mostly rural seat to the south of the Stoke-on-Trent conurbation.
 Electoral Calculus described the seat as "Strong Right" characterised by retired, socially conservative voters who strongly supported Brexit.